Ascension NE Wisconsin - Mercy Campus

 By Celine Hartig, Field Placement Student

 Joan started working as an aid in high school and then went to college for nursing.
-She worked here at Mercy in the OB unit.
+She worked here at Ascension Mercy in the OB unit.
 Joan’s favorite part about volunteering is giving back to the hospital.
-When asked what three words she would use to describe herself, Joan started that she was giving, crafty and social.
+When asked what three words she would use to describe herself, Joan stated that she was giving, crafty and social.
 If Joan were to give advice to new volunteers it would be that if you need to feel fulfilled, find a volunteer job you really enjoy and meet people around your age.

 Meet Sandra Mitchell and Ashlyn Abraham